billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

   we are prone to for the ciso code).
 When you mix high-level coordination with lower-level science equations, I find it harder to
-  understand: if you're interested in the high-level logic, you get distracted by the low-level equations, and vice versa
+  understand: if you're interested in the high-level logic, you get distracted by the low-level equations, and vice versa.

-- Putting state updates in their own routine is a step closer to being able to separate physics from numerics (at least, I *think* that will help long-term)
+- Putting state updates in their own routine is a step closer to being able to separate physics from numerics (at least, I *think* that will help long-term).

 - I worry that having everything inlined will lead to more degradation of the code over time: sections will grow and start to include things